How to switch podcast hosting platforms without losing subscribers

 Apple should follow the 301 redirect to your new podcast feed, but you can also update your feed address on Apple's Podcast Connect.
 Just log in, find your show, and paste in your new feed URL.

-Step 4: update your RSS feed on Spotify, Stitcher, and Google Play
+Step 4: Update your RSS feed on Spotify, Google Podcasts, etc.

 While most apps and directories (like Overcast, Pocket Casts, Castro, Breaker) will scrape Apple's podcast directory, there are a few other "walled gardens" that you'll need to update manually.

-You can do this yourself on Stitcher, Google Podcasts, and on Spotify.
+You can do this yourself on Google Podcasts and Spotify.

 After you've redirected your old RSS feed to your new feed, it's best to wait two weeks before you delete your old hosting account.
 Also, it can take 24-48 hours for Apple to propagate your new feed on their platform.
 Be patient!